 Hendrick Chevrolet Hoover came in first place last year and built a “Super Feed-way” out of their food, including a base built out of canned vegetables, a track built out of gravy packets, a watchtower constructed from cranberry sauce and Hendrick spelled out in mac and cheese.

 How can you motivate your teammates, customers or partners to bring in food donations for the drive, and thank them for participating?
 Make a donor wall in the dealership, organize a group shopping trip or show how younger family members get involved, as long as you document it.

-For the past meal drive, Hendrick Lexus Kansas City created a blooming donor tree to celebrate everyone that donated food.
-As part of the Spring theme, they added a flower for each donor, and it was soon filled up.
+For a past meal drive, Hendrick Lexus Kansas City created a blooming donor tree to celebrate everyone that donated food.
+As part of the Spring theme, they added a flower for each donor, and it filled up quickly.

 What are some unique ways our dealerships shop for their meal items?
 Do you take a group field trip to the store, make it a race, provide unique ways for every teammate to participate despite their financial situation, or maybe you get the whole family involved?
 If you have a different spin on your shopping plan, we want to see it.

 One of our Charlotte teammates took his son shopping for their nonperishable donations to instill the importance of giving back early.